Barbell Bench Press

 Keep your wrists straight and elbows at about 45 degrees.

-Common Barbell Bench Press mistakes
+What are common Barbell Bench Press mistakes to avoid?

 Flaring elbows too wide (90 degrees).